tatami-inc/tatami_stats/README.md

 target_link_libraries(mylib INTERFACE tatami::tatami_stats)
 ```

+Again, this will use `FetchContent` to retrieve dependencies, see advice above.

 ### Manual

 If you're not using CMake, the simple approach is to just copy the files the `include/` subdirectory -
 either directly or with Git submodules - and include their path during compilation with, e.g., GCC's `-I`.
-You'll need to include the transitive dependencies yourself,
-check out [`extern/CMakeLists.txt`](extern/CMakeLists.txt) for a list.
+This also requires the dependencies listed in [`extern/CMakeLists.txt`](extern/CMakeLists.txt).